 Right in the heart of the Gulf of St Tropez, you will find this beach planted with large palm trees and magnificent views out onto St Tropez and Ste Maxime.
-The beach is surveyed by life guards, has pay a display parking and restaurants and bars.
+The beach is surveyed by life guards, has pay and display parking as well as restaurants and bars.

 Plage de la Ponche